sylhare/sylhare.github.io/_posts/2020/2020-09-09-easy-presentation-reveal.js-with-jekyll.md

 > Don't forget to add the two `---`.

-To order the presentation you can do something like `01-First-slide-title.md`, `02-Second-slide-title.md`.
+To order the presentation, you can do something like `01-First-slide-title.md`, `02-Second-slide-title.md`.

 #### Basement slides

 Basement slides can be put in the `_basements` folder.
 The Basement slides are slides that will be accessible using the down arrow when on a particular slide.

-They are the sub sections of your presentation:
+They are the subsections of your presentation:

 ```yaml